 Get on the Path to Healing and A Strong Immune System

 The common cold.
 The flu.
 Ulcers.
 Broken bones.
 Burns.
 Even cancer.
 How strong are our bodies to heal from and ward off these types of injuries and diseases?
-Is there anything we can do to make ourselves more resilient to illness and injury?
+Is there anything we can do to make ourselves more resilient to illness and injury and get a strong immune system?

 Research has uncovered many essential nutrients that play important roles in tissue healing, maintaining and stimulating the immune system, and generating growth and lean body mass.
 The immune system is positively impacted by protein, omega-3, and omega-6 fatty acids, vitamins A, C, and E, the B-complex vitamins, as well as the minerals zinc, manganese, iron, selenium, copper, magnesium, calcium, sulfur, iodine, and chromium.
 Some nutrients play more significant roles than others in sustaining the body’s dynamic equilibrium, but all are valuable.